Kadrie Oening Stadium

-Sempaja Stadium or Madya Sempaja Stadium is a football stadium in Samarinda, Indonesia.
-It is located in Jalan KH Wahid Hasyim.
+Kadrie Oening Stadium, formerly known as Madya Sempaja Stadium or Sempaja Stadium, is a football stadium in Samarinda, Indonesia.
+It is located in K.H.
+Wahid Hasyim Road.

 History

 In 2007, the stadium was chosen as the best stadium in the Liga Indonesia First Division.
-It was used by Persisam Putra Samarinda before they moved to Segiri Samarinda Stadium.
+It was used by Persisam Putra Samarinda before they moved to Segiri Stadium.

+The stadium's name change was officially announced by the Governor of East Kalimantan, Isran Noor, on 30 May 2022, through the signing of an inscription attended by regional officials and the family of the late Kadrie Oening.
+The name of the Madya Sempaja Stadium was officially changed to Kadrie Oening Stadium.

 Facilities

 There is a hotel to accommodate athletes competing in the stadium.